 Looking for a quick and easy supper from cupboard staples?
 Then here’s a tasty Tuna and Egg Pasta dish.
 Penne and a couple of cans of tuna are folded into a cheese sauce and topped with egg and crunchy buttered breadcrumbs.

-Cook penne and onion together in a pan of boiling, salted water for about 11 minutes, or as directed on packet.
+Cook penne and onion together in a pan of boiling salted water for as long as directed on the packet of pasta.
 Drain and set aside.

 Melt 55g (2 oz) (¼ cup, or ½ stick) of the butter in a pan, stir in the flour until smooth and cook over a low heat for 1 minute.

 While leaving the roux to cook, warm the milk.
 (The easiest way is to microwave on high power for one minute.)
-Then gradually blend into the roux, stirring continuously, until smooth.
+Then gradually blend into the roux, stirring constantly, until the sauce is smooth.
 Bring to the boil, stirring, until thickened.

 Bake in the oven for 20–30 minutes until bubbling around the edges and browning on the top.